dirtyhenry/dead-rooster-articles/2017-01-10-compile-automne-2016.md

      dr-spotify-user="guiguilele">
 </div>

-1. Connie Converse - *Talkin' Like You (Two Tall Mountains)*
+1. Connie Converse - _Talkin' Like You (Two Tall Mountains)_
-1. Deepakalypse - *Drummers*
+1. Deepakalypse - _Drummers_
-1. The Sea and Cake - *Jacking the Ball*
+1. The Sea and Cake - _Jacking the Ball_
-1. Pond - *Waiting Around For Grace*
+1. Pond - _Waiting Around For Grace_
-1. Stephen Malkmus & The Jicks - *Stick Figures in Love*
+1. Stephen Malkmus & The Jicks - _Stick Figures in Love_
-1. The Lemon Twigs - *I Wanna Prove to You*
+1. The Lemon Twigs - _I Wanna Prove to You_
-1. Wooden Shjips - *Everybody Knows*
+1. Wooden Shjips - _Everybody Knows_
-1. The Brian Jonestown Massacre - *(David Bowie I Love You) Since I Was Six*
+1. The Brian Jonestown Massacre - _(David Bowie I Love You) Since I Was Six_
-1. Harlem - *Someday Soon*
+1. Harlem - _Someday Soon_
-1. R.E.M. - *Harborcoat*
+1. R.E.M. - _Harborcoat_
-1. The Bats - *Made Up In Blue*
+1. The Bats - _Made Up In Blue_
-1. Adam Green - *Never Lift a Finger*
+1. Adam Green - _Never Lift a Finger_
-1. Daniel Romano - *Valerie Leon*
+1. Daniel Romano - _Valerie Leon_
-1. The Olivia Tremor Control - *I Have Been Floated*
+1. The Olivia Tremor Control - _I Have Been Floated_
-1. Mission of Burma - *That's When I Reach For My Revolver*
+1. Mission of Burma - _That's When I Reach For My Revolver_
-1. Pixies - *Talent*
+1. Pixies - _Talent_
-1. Alvvays - *Next of Kin*
+1. Alvvays - _Next of Kin_
-1. Jeremy Jay - *In This Lonely Town*
+1. Jeremy Jay - _In This Lonely Town_
-1. Nick Cave & The Bad Seeds - *Rings of Saturn*
+1. Nick Cave & The Bad Seeds - _Rings of Saturn_
-1. Jeremy & The Harlequins - *Into the Night*
+1. Jeremy & The Harlequins - _Into the Night_

-Par ici pour la [face B][faceB].
+Par ici pour la [face B][faceb].

 [Illustration par @christhebarker][cover]